AfterEarthLTD/Solder-Reflow-Plate/Board Versions/README.md

   185 K / 2.4 K/W = ~77 W

 That is how much power you need to simply maintain that temperature against ambient air at 20 celsius.
 To get there in a reasonable amount of time, you will need more.
 My rule of thumb is to add 20-50% more power.
-Higher power will allow you to achieve higher temperature gradients and improve you ability to closely follow a reflow profile.
-20% additional power should be good enough to achieve reliable and repeatable results but may struggle with some of the steeper temperature gradients during prehead in some reflow profiles.
+Higher power will allow you to achieve higher temperature gradients and improve your ability to closely follow a reflow profile.
+20% additional power should be good enough to achieve reliable and repeatable results but may struggle with some of the steeper temperature gradients during preheat in some reflow profiles.
 50% should give you more than enough power to follow most reflow profiles pretty closely.
-So for a hotplate my size to reflow SnPb solder we're looking at somwhere around 90-115W as a good range of power to aim for in our heating element.
+So for a hotplate my size to reflow SnPb solder we're looking at somewhere around 90-115W as a good range of power to aim for in our heating element.
 If you do the calculations for SnBi, you get slightly lower power range of about 80-100W.
 Note that you can reflow either of these alloys with less power, but you will need to trade off either hotplate size or heating speed or both in order to do this.

 One last comment on heating power requirements...
 If you're designing a different sized hotplate, you will need to scale these numbers somehow.
-While I doubt this will scale linearly, in the absence of a better theoretical model, I would suggest starting with linear scaling the power requirement by area.
+While I doubt this will scale linearly, in the absence of a better theoretical model, I would suggest starting with linearly scaling the power requirement by area.
 My heating element area is close to 75 square centimetres, so the holding power required is roughly 1W per square centimetre.
 This makes the target power range to be roughly 1.2 - 1.5 W per square centimetre of heating element.
 Given how heat transfer works, I expect smaller hotplates will lose heat to the environment more quickly than larger hotplates, so these numbers may estimate low for smaller sizes and might estimate high for larger hotplates.
 That's just a guess on my part.
 For smaller hotplates, I'd err closer to the 1.5 W per square centimetre to be safe.
 For larger hotplates, if you're power constrained, you may be able to work closer to 1.2 W per square centimetre or possibly lower and still get decent results.

 ## Drive Voltage ##

 Let's assume you're designing to run from something like a laptop power brick or USB-PD supply.
 Laptop power bricks commonly output 19V and are often rated at 90W or more.
 USB-PD can support voltages up to 20V at currents up to 5A, so 100W.
 We'll work with the laptop power brick specs, as the lower specs will be more limiting for our hotplate perforance, but I expect these results will still work reasonably well for USB-PD and give us a hotplate that can be supported by a wide range of available hardware that's already out there in the world.

+Before we get carried away, we also need to consider the impacts of PWM and the maximum practical duty cycle we can use.
+Because of a variety of factors, such as non-zero turn-on and turn-off times, it's not really practical to operate all the way up to 100% duty cycle.
+Realistically, the highest practical duty cycle value is likely around 95% or less.
+The effect of this is that our maximum operating voltage for the heating element is reduced to 95% of our power supply voltage.
+If you want to limit duty cycle to some lower value than 95%, then use that percentage as well.

+Additionally, our power conversion electronics will not be 100% efficient.
+For the purpose of these calculations, we're going to assume around 95% efficiency.
+This may be optimistic, so you may want to choose a lower value depending on your own experience.

+  Voperating = Vs x MaxDuty% x Efficiency%

+  19 x 95% x 95% = 17.15 V

 We know that:

   P = V^2 / R

 So if we square the voltage and divide by the maximum output power, we get a resistance for the hotplate to achieve that power when driven by that voltage.
 So:

-  19 x 19 / 90 = ~4 ohms
+  17.15 x 17.15 / 90 = ~3.27 ohms

 ## Resistance Versus Temperature ##

 We need to allow for the fact that our heating element's resistance will increase as it gets hotter.
 In fact, this is one good option you can use to determine the temperature of the hotplate if your control scheme has access to accurate real-time voltage and current information from the hotplate.
 It's impractical to try to be overly precise as there can be substantial variation between boards in a batch as well as process variation between batches and between manufacturers.
 Because of this, it's probably not worth more than a rough approximation here.
 At reflow temperatures, your heating element's resistance will be roughly 70% higher than it will be at ambient temperatures.
 I typically take the resistance value calculated above as the resistance of the heating element at peak temperature (ie. when "hot"), so to determine the target resistance for my heating element at ambient temperatures, I take the number from above and divide it by 1.7.

-  4.01 ohms / 1.7 = ~2.4 ohms
+  3.27 ohms / 1.7 = ~1.9 ohms

 That's the value I design for in my heating element.